vsladkov/reload-emulator/README.md

 ## Building games
-Apple II emulator is working with embedded ProDOS images and NIB images as C headers.
+Apple ][+ and Apple //e emulators are working with embedded ProDOS images and NIB images as C headers.

 Oric emulator is working with embedded NIB and WAVE images as C headers.

-Building headers from DSK file (Apple II, Oric):
+Building headers from DSK file (Apple ][, Oric):

 ```bash
 # Moon Patrol.DSK